aviralsoni22/ContentCrew/README.md

 # YT_VideoContentCrew

 ## Overview
-ContentCrew is a Python-based project designed to manage and streamline content-related tasks.
-This tool automates certain operations and makes it easier to handle content efficiently.
+YT_VideoContentCrew is a Python-based project designed to manage and streamline tasks related to YouTube video content.
+This tool targets a specific YouTube channel, extracts transcripts from the videos, and automatically generates blog posts based on the video content.
+It simplifies the process of repurposing YouTube videos into written content for blogs.

 ## Prerequisites
 - Python 3.10